 A prominent instance of anti-Israel "lawfare" was United Nations General Assembly Resolution ES-10114 (December 2003) requesting an advisory opinion from the ICJ on Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory.
 In July 2004, the ICJ gave an advisory opinion that referred to "the Palestinian People" more than a dozen times.
-By contrast, absent was any reference to "the Jewish People" or to its specific rights between the Jordan River and the Mediterranean Sea, inter alia, as clearly set out in stipulations of the 1922 League of Nations Mandate for Palestine, which has a status akin to a multilateral treaty.
+By contrast, absent was any reference to "the Jewish People" or to its specific rights between the Jordan River and the Mediterranean Sea.
+These Jewish rights are clearly set out, for example, in stipulations of the 1922 League of Nations Mandate for Palestine which is akin to a multilateral treaty.

 Goldstone Report lawfare?

 Similarly flawed was the 2009 Report of the United Nations Fact-Finding Mission on the Gaza Conflict, which was headed by Justice Richard Goldstone of South Africa.
 The mission's mandate was, "to investigate all violations of international human rights law and international humanitarian law that might have been committed at any time in the context of the military operations that were conducted in Gaza."
 However, the Goldstone Report notably ignored the rule against bias with respect to mission members, procedure and conclusions.
 Moreover, Judge Goldstone in 2011 significantly admitted that the mission's report had serious mistakes and did not meet the standards for a judicial or quasi-judicial proceeding.

 |Judge Goldstone admitted that the 2009 Gaza report|

 the standards for a judicial or quasi-judicial proceeding.